felipesqf/ourchat/README.md

 - AWS Access and Secret key

-## Authentication
-The authentication to the AWS account will happening using the AWS Access and SEcret key, which will need to be exported prior to the execution.

-## Test
+## Testing
 - npm run build compile typescript to js
 - npm run watch watch for changes and compile
 - npm run test perform the jest unit tests

+## Authentication
+The authentication to the AWS account will happening using the AWS Access and SEcret key, which will need to be exported prior to the execution.

 ## Execution